Sliding Scale of Gender Inequality

 - That Guy with the Glasses.
 While still a bit of a sausagefest, everyone loves fighting, everyone has varying levels of intelligence, and everyone's a lunatic.

 - In Archer, male and female characters are generally portrayed at about the same level of (in)competence.
-Pretty much everyone is screwed up emotionally or mentally, with no overt correlation between level of competence or emotional state and gender.
+Everyone is screwed up emotionally or mentally, with no overt correlation between level of competence or emotional state and gender.

 - In Avatar: The Last Airbender, the genders are represented fairly equally.